Table of Contents

 You could spend your whole trip eating mediocre paella, wander La Rambla, and fighting crowds at Sagrada Familia and leave more frustrated than inspired.
 Which would be a total tragedy because this corner of the world is one of the most vibrant, creative, and interesting places out there.

 There’s no shame in doing a touristy thing or three to make sure you hit up the Barcelona basics but you want to make sure you do it the right way and simultaneously get an insider’s view too.

-If you’re in search of a personalized itinerary, contact us so we can plan a personalized trip itinerary for you.
-But, to get you stared, here are our recs on where to stay, where to eat, and, of course, what to do in Barcelona:
+To get you started, here are our recs on where to stay, where to eat, and, of course, what to do in Barcelona:

 Where To Stay

 As you know from our Milan guide, this Spanish hotel chain is our go-to when it comes to affordable boutique hotels.
 There are a few Room Mate properties in Barcelona but the central location in Eixample, reasonable price, and decent room size of the Room Mate Anna makes it our top pick in Barcelona.